 Professor Trevor 'Broom' Bruttenholm:

 What is it that makes a man a man?
-Is it his origins, the way things start.
+Is it his origins, the way things start?
 Or is it something else, something harder to describe?
-For me it all began in 1944, classified mission off the coast of Scotland.
+For me it all began in 1944, a classified mission off the coast of Scotland.
 The Nazis were desperate.
-Combining science and black magic they intended to upset the balance of the war.
+Combining science and black magic, they intended to upset the balance of the war.
 I was 28, already a paranormal advisor to President Roosevelt.
 I could never have suspected that what would transpire that night would not only effect the course of ...

 See more »

 128 of 163 people found this review helpful.

 Was this review helpful to you?